 Regardless of this, the BMVI has been promoting pedestrian traffic for a long time.
 To promote the safety and attractiveness of pedestrian traffic, measures from different fields of actions are taken:

 - Within the scope of the National Cycling Plan (NRVP), the Federal Ministry of Transport and Digital Infrastructure has been providing more than 2 million euros to fund eight non-capital model projects focussing on the “interface to pedestrian traffic” for the funding period between 2015 and 2023.
 More detailed information can be found on our cycling portal.

 - Eight more projects related to pedestrian traffic are being funded within the scope of the mFUND innovation programme.
 You can find more information under Topic overview mFUND (German only).

 - The Federal Highway Research Institute (BASt) is currently conducting a research project entitled “Developing criteria to establish pedestrian traffic signals with different basic settings” as well as on the project "Barrier-free design of crossings at through-roads on federal highways".

-- Strengthening pedestrian traffic within the scope of Ministry responsibilities, in particular with regard to road safety, among other things by campaigns, target group programmes in cooperation with the German Road Safety Council (German only) (e.g. “Sicher mobil”, “Käpt’n Blaubär-Verkehrsfibel”) and model projects, research projects as well as creating a suitable legal framework and the Federal Government's Road Safety Program 2021-2030.
+- Strengthening pedestrian traffic within the scope of Ministry responsibilities, in particular with regard to road safety, among other things by campaigns, target group programmes in cooperation with the German Road Safety Council (e.g. “Sicher mobil”, “Käpt’n Blaubär-Verkehrsfibel”), by model projects, research projects as well as creating a suitable legal framework and the Federal Government's Road Safety Program 2021-2030.
 You can find more information under: Brochure Road Safety Program 2021 to 2030 (German only) and German Road Safety Council program overview (German only).